amirfarimani/DSI_Team_Project_Bank_Marketing/README.md

 # DSI_Team_Project_Bank_Marketing
-This project aims to use classification models to predict whether a client will subscribe by analyzing a comprehensive set of factors, including demographic, financial, campaign interaction, and economic variables.
+This project aims to use classification models to predict whether a client will subscribe a term deposit by analyzing a comprehensive set of factors, including demographic, financial, campaign interaction, and economic variables.